Content on this page requires a newer version of Adobe Flash Player.

 Shear wins commission to design a new KFC & Restaurant, Barlborough

-Shear design have been commissioned to design the substructure, superstructure, external works and drainage for the proposed new KFC and restaurant units at Barlborough, Chesterfield.
 The 250m² KFC is of a single storey portal frame construction with laded elevations and the adjacent 200m ² restaurant is a two storey building with elevations comprising of cladding and facing brickwork.

 OCTOBER 2009